alexrainman/CarouselView/README.md

 <controls:CVLabel x:Name="label" Text="My Label"/>
 ```

-If you have your own custom renderers they will have to be ExportRenderer for this controls:
+If you have your own custom renderers they will have to ExportRenderer for this controls:

 ```
 [assembly: ExportRenderer (typeof(CVButton), typeof(MyButtonRenderer))]